CodingNomads/mentor-docs/docs/03_mentorship_process.md

 ### Stay Up-To-Date With Your Students' Progress

-Knowing where your students are currently at, what they have succeeded to do and what they might be struggling with, is an important piece in making them understand that we care for their learning process and progress.
+Knowing where your students are currently at, what they have succeeded to do and with what they might be struggling is important so they can feel that we care about their learning process.

 Our platform offers ways to stay up-to-date with your students' progress.
 Here are instructions on how to find your students' progress logs.
 Please **bookmark** these pages for quick access: